Icinga/icinga2/doc/6-distributed-monitoring.md

     # icinga2 feature enable checker

 All nodes in the same zone load-balance the check execution.
-When one instance shuts down the other nodes will automatically take over the remaining checks.
+If one instance shuts down, the other nodes will automatically take over the remaining checks.

-#### <a id="distributed-monitoring-high-availability-notifications"></a> High Availability with Notifications
+#### <a id="distributed-monitoring-high-availability-notifications"></a> High-Availability with Notifications

 All instances within the same zone (e.g. the `master` zone as HA cluster) must have the `notification` feature enabled.